LogtalkDotOrg/logtalk3/manuals/_sources/refman/methods/retract_1.rst.txt

 Retracts a clause for a dynamic predicate.
 When the predicate indicator for ``Head`` is declared in a :ref:`directives_uses_2` or :ref:`directives_use_module_2` directive, the clause is retracted in the referenced object or module.
-Otherwise the clause is retracted in an object's dynamic predicate.
+Otherwise, the clause is retracted in an object's dynamic predicate.
 On backtracking, the predicate retracts the next matching clause.